jrimensnyder/Automated-ELK-Stack-Deployment/README.md

     - It enables and configures the metricbeat module and sets up the metricbeat service
     - and finally, it starts the service

 Below is a screen capture of the gitbash terminal when you run the install-elk.yml playbook.
+Notice that the YAML file only uploads the container and associated files on the Elk-2 machine with a private IP address of 10.1.0.5.
+This is because the YAML file only targets IP addresses under the ELK hosts.
+Please see the Ansible Host File in the Elk Stack files for more details.

 ![Install Elk YAML File](https://github.com/jrimensnyder/Automated-ELK-Stack-Deployment/blob/main/IMAGES/Install%20ELK%20YAML%20File%20through%20Bash.PNG)